tsunami416604/azure-docs.hu-hu/articles/container-registry/container-registry-tasks-authentication-managed-identity.md

 ---
-title: Felügyelt identitás használata Azure Container Registry feladatokkal
+title: Managed identity in ACR task
-description: Felügyelt identitás engedélyezése az Azure-erőforrásokhoz egy Azure Container Registry feladatban, hogy a feladat hozzáférhessen más Azure-erőforrásokhoz, beleértve a privát tárolók beállításjegyzékeit is.
+description: Enable a managed identity for Azure Resources in an Azure Container Registry task to allow the task to access other Azure resources including other private container registries.
 services: container-registry
 author: dlepow
 manager: gwallace